graphql/graphql-spec/spec/Section 3 -- Type System.md

 - UnionMemberTypes | NamedType
 - = `|`?
 NamedType

-GraphQL Unions represent an object that could be one of a list of GraphQL Object types, but provides for no guaranteed fields between those types.
+GraphQL Unions represent an object that could be one of a set of GraphQL Object types, but provides for no guaranteed fields between those types.
 They also differ from interfaces in that Object types declare what interfaces they implement, but are not aware of what unions contain them.